Hill House Nursing Homes

 Hill House is the name of our first nursing home, which was founded by Inge and Dick Carey in Kenley in 1954.
 Westside, our second home, was opened close-by in Purley in 1968.

-Today, the homes are managed by Inge & Dick’s daughters, Patricia and Gillian and their son-in-law David.
+Today, the homes are owned by Inge & Dick’s daughters, Patricia and Gillian and their son-in-law David.
 Both trained nurses, Pat and Gill are proud to have taken forward the family business whilst maintaining the focus on both care excellence and residents’ enjoyment of life that had been so important since the start.

 Comfort with care